ishandikshit/SnipRAG/README.md

 SnipRAG combines semantic search with coordinate mapping to provide visual context:

 1. **PDF Processing**:
-   - Extracts text blocks with their coordinates
+   - Extracts text using the selected strategy (semantic or OCR)
    - Renders page images at high resolution
    - Creates text embeddings for semantic search